Chuck Harmison

-Chuck Harmison (born c.
-1958) is an American former professional basketball player who played 15 seasons in the Australian National Basketball League (NBL).
+Charles Robert Harmison (born February 24, 1958) is an American-Australian former professional basketball player who played 15 seasons in the Australian National Basketball League (NBL).
 He played college basketball for the Iowa State Cyclones between 1976 and 1980.
 He moved to Australia in 1982 to play for the Nunawading Spectres and later played for the Coburg Giants and West Sydney Westars before playing nine seasons with the Illawarra Hawks between 1988 and 1996.
 His No. 4 jersey was retired by the Illawarra Hawks.
 After retiring, Harmison entered sports administration, where he served as general manager of both the Hawks and the NBL.

 Early life

-Harmison is a native of Ames, Iowa.
+Harmison was born in the U.S. state of Iowa.
+He is a native of Ames, Iowa.
 He attended Ames High School and led the basketball team to an undefeated state championship season in 1976.
 He was one of the most coveted recruits in the nation coming out of high school.

 College career

 Harmison chose to remain in Ames for college, where he attended Iowa State University.
 He played four seasons of college basketball for the Cyclones between 1976 and 1980.

 As a freshman in 1976–77, Harmison averaged 6.8 points and 5.4 rebounds in 26 games.
 As a sophomore in 1977–78, he averaged 6.7 points and 5.3 rebounds in 27 games.
 As a junior in 1978–79, he averaged 7.0 points and 5.8 rebounds in 24 games.
 He had a career-best season as a senior in 1979–80, averaging 12.5 points, 6.4 rebounds and 1.8 assists in 27 games.